1. Psychoactive Plants in Pre-Columbian Mexico

 Part 1.
 Psychoactive Plants in Pre-Columbian Mexico

-This ancient pharmacopeia included several key players:
+This ancient medicine cabinet included several key items:

 Ancient mexican peyote